mrbinky3000/responsive_carousel/README.md

         }
     });

 ####onRedraw  (function)
 A callback function that is implemented whenever the page is done resizing.
+Arguments passed to this function by responsiveCarousel are: $el, internal, options.
 Can be called manually to.
 See examples. ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html)) You will want to call this manually if your carousel is hidden in a tab or other element set to "display:none".
 Call redraw once the parent element is made visible.

 ####ondragstart (function)
 A callback function that is fired when dragging starts.
+Arguments passed to this function by responsiveCarousel are: options, internal.

 ####ondragend (function)
 A callback function that is fired when dragging ends.

-####dragEvents (boolean)
-true enables touch & mouse drag events.  false turns them off.
-Hint:  Modernizr.touch returns true/false.

-####speed   (integer)
-Number milliseconds it takes to scroll one unitWidth to the left or right when you click on an arrow or during the slide show.

-####slideSpeed  (integer)
-Number of milliseconds to pause on each slide in a slideshow.

-####onShift (function)
-A function that is called each time the slider shifts to the left or right.

-####step (integer)
-How many unitWidths to move to the left or right during a slide show.  -1 moves 1 unitWidth to the left.
-Positive numbers move to the right.
-Hint:  You can go by groups of four or five.
-Use a function that returns an integer for more dynamic / responsive results.
+Arguments passed to this function by responsiveCarousel are: options, internal.

 ####responsiveStep (function)
-A function that returns an integer representing the number of unitWidths to slide when the arrows are pressed.
+NOT IMPLEMENTED YET:  It will be a function that returns an integer representing the number of unitWidths to slide during a slide show or when arrows are pressed.

 ####onShift  (function)
 A callback function that is triggered after the carousel is moved to the left or right any amount of unitWidths.
-Could for triggering other events on the page based on the current left-most visible slide.
+Arguments passed to this function by responsiveCarousel are: i (the number of the current left-most visible slide starting from 0).
+Could for triggering other events on the page. based on the current left-most visible slide.
 [See example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html) to see this in use.

-####cssAnimations (boolean)
-If the browser supports css3, then we use the much faster css3 transitions.
-Otherwise, fall back to slower (on older devices) jQuery animations.

-####nudgeThreshold (integer)
-The minimum amount of pixels the user must drag the target before we force a slide one unit to the left or right.

-####infinite (boolean)
-Set this to true to have infinite scrolling.
-This means when you reach the ends of carousel, the carousel starts over again.
-Hint: Combine infinite with toggleSlideShow() to have an infinite slide show.
-See [Example 3](http://matthewtoledo.com/creations/responsive-carousel/example/example-3.html "Example 2") and [Example 4](http://matthewtoledo.com/creations/responsive-carousel/example/example-4.html "Example 4")

-####delta
-A force-multiplier for dragging slides, like a lever.
-The larger the number, the faster your slider will slide to the left or right when dragging.

 ## Methods